Rule 431. Procedure When Defendant Arrested With Warrant.

 (b) if the defendant pleads guilty, the issuing authority shall impose sentence.
 If the defendant pleads not guilty, the defendant shall be given an immediate trial unless:

-(i) the Commonwealth is not ready to proceed, or the defendant requests a postponement or is not capable of proceeding, and in any of these circumstances, the defendant shall be given the opportunity to deposit collateral for appearance on the new date and hour fixed for trial; or
+(i) the Commonwealth is not ready to proceed, or the defendant requests a postponement or is not capable of proceeding, and in any of these circumstances, the issuing authority shall release the defendant on recognizance unless the issuing authority has reasonable grounds to believe that the defendant will not appear, in which case, the issuing authority may fix the amount of collateral to be deposited to ensure the defendant’s appearance on the new date and hour fixed for trial; or

-(ii) the defendants criminal record must be ascertained prior to trial as specifically required by statute for purposes of grading the offense charged, in which event the defendant shall be given the opportunity to deposit collateral for appearance on the new date and hour fixed for trial, which shall be after the issuing authoritys receipt of the required information;
+(ii) the defendant’s criminal record must be ascertained prior to trial as specifically required by statute for purposes of grading the offense charged, in which event the issuing authority shall release the defendant on recognizance unless the issuing authority has reasonable grounds to believe that the defendant will not appear, in which case, the issuing authority may fix the amount of collateral to be deposited to ensure the defendant’s appearance on the new date and hour fixed for trial, which shall be after the issuing authority’s receipt of the required information.

 (C) Bench Warrants